BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: EXPERIMENTS

 where $v_q$ and $v_{cp}$ represent the direction vectors of the query image and the candidate positive images respectively.
+To specify, the distance and angular thresholds for positive samples are set to $10m$ and $30^\circ$ respectively.

-Furthermore, in order to more clearly analyze the advantages and disadvantages of different modalities, we classify sample types based on the appearance differences between query and positive images, and define it as follows (refer to Table \uppercase\expandafter{\romannumeral2} for more details):
+Furthermore, in order to more clearly analyze the pros and cons of different modalities, we classify samples based on the appearance differences between query and positive images, and define it as follows (refer to \Cref{Tab.1} for details):

-\textbullet\ Hard Sample: significant illumination difference.
+\textbullet\ Hard Sample: significant illumination differences.
 For instance, the query image is taken during daylight, while \textbf{all} positive images are captured at nighttime.

 \textbullet\ Semi-Hard Sample: substantial contrast in image clarity due to precipitation.
 For example, the query is taken during the daytime, but \textbf{all} positive images are acquired in rain.

 \textbullet\ Easy Sample: minimal appearance differences.